natalieagus/50005/docs/NS/03-network-performance.md

 ## Transmission Delay

+{:.info}
+Transmission delay (also known as transmission time) is primarily determined by how **fast** the bits are pushed into the link

 **Duration**: varies, depends on bandwidth (link technology).
 The amount of transmission delay is computed as: $$d_{trans} = \frac{L}{R}$$, where $$L$$ is packet length in **bits** and $$R$$ is link bandwith in bits/s.

 **Cause**: Need time to push the whole packet bits, e.g: 512 Bytes from the router to the link itself.